 While the writing makes sure everyone in the film is firing on all cylinders, the previously mentioned stars almost make the great supporting cast look like amateurs.
-Frances McDormand is marvelous in what may be her greatest role yet (and yes, I have seen Fargo).
+Frances McDormand is marvelous in what may be her greatest role yet (sorry, Fargo).
 Mildred is a woman pushed to her breaking point and goes through almost every negative emotion one can.
 She tries to bottle up everything inside, usually making it barely noticeable at the surface, and McDormand sells every second of it.

 Bringing an equal level of talent is Sam Rockwell.
 “Layered’ doesn’t even begin to describe his performance.
 I’d love to say more, but his character’s journey is best left as a surprise.